Of Boys and Gender Stereotypes

-“Is it OK for my son to play dress-up like a princess and dance?” asked Bob, after one of our parenting seminars.
-Bob, who looked like the former college athlete he was, and his wife were concerned about their five-year-old son and some of his behaviors.
+“Is it OK for my son to play dress-up like a princess and dance?” asked Bob after one of our parenting seminars.
+Bob, who looked like the former college athlete he was, and his wife were concerned about some of their five-year-old son’s behaviors.
 At the same time, Bob didn’t want to squash his personality or crush his son’s spirit.
-He also worried that his son might be bullied because he did not fit into traditional cultural stereotypes.
+He also worried that his son might be bullied because he did not fit into traditional gender stereotypes.

 Affirm and Validate

-True gender differences and gender roles come from God our Creator.
+True gender differences and gender roles come from God, our Creator.
 But every culture has certain gender-specific stereotypical standards.
 The problem is that, since Genesis 3, every culture’s ideas on gender contain fallen elements.
-So, before we guide our sons away from behaviors we don’t like (or the sub-culture in which we live, like the church, deems unacceptable), we have to ask if a biblical line is being crossed.
+So, before we guide our sons away from behaviors we don’t like or that the sub-culture in which we live, like the church, deems unacceptable, we have to ask if a biblical line is being crossed.

 All our little guys, whether or not they present any atypical gender behaviors, need us to envelop them in love and affirmation.
 We need to affirm them first of all for who they are.
 They need to hear, “I’m so glad God sent you to us,” and “I love you!” before we affirm what they do.

-Often parents are worried when their sons have different temperaments, talents, and interests that are not stereotypical for boys.
+Often parents are worried when their sons have temperaments, talents, and interests that are not stereotypical for boys.
 Dads need to deal with the idol of having a son just like them—a chip off the old block.
 Therefore, affirm and validate to your son that his personality and gifts are from God.
-Tell your son that God’s purpose for him is to bless the world and build up his Kingdom through his unique giftings.
+Tell your son that God’s purpose for him is to bless the world and build up God’s Kingdom through his unique gifts.

 We want to help our little guys find safe ways to integrate into the world of boys, which eventually becomes a world of men.

-Dad, if you’re the guy who loves sports, then you’ve got to let “it” go as a must for your son.
-Instead, explore what your child’s personality, gifts, and passions are, and then support them, develop them, and cultivate an appreciation of them.
-So, a father who loves football and has a son who loves art, dance, and drama needs to show up for recitals or performances, appreciate the inner complexities of his son’s fine art with him, and support and celebrate his efforts and successes.
+Dad, if you’re a guy who loves sports, then you’ve got to let it go as a must for your son.
+Instead, explore what your child’s personality, gifts, and passions are and then support them, develop them, and cultivate an appreciation of them.
+A father who loves football and has a son who loves art, dance, and drama needs to show up for recitals or performances, appreciate the inner complexities of his son’s fine art with him, and support and celebrate his efforts and successes.

 Protect and Guide